Yolandita Monge: 2000–present

 On December 3, 2014, her husband and manager of more than twenty years, Carlos 'Topy' Mamery, died of a massive heart attack.
 The funeral was held on December 5, 2014, alongside hundreds of fans, friends and family members.
 After that tragedy, Yolandita retired from public view for the following months of 2015.

 On September 20, 2015, Yolandita returned to the concert stage after nine months of mourning at Coliseo de Puerto Rico for "Latidos de mi Corazón", a tribute to her late husband Carlos 'Topy' Mamery.
 She performed some of her hits and her new digital single Sin Tí, a song written by Las Diego, as well as other love songs from other artists.
 Her children, Imanol and Paola, joined her on stage for two songs, as well as some relatives of the Mamery and Monge families for the encore.
 On May 28, 2016, she presented the concert "Latidos de mi Corazón" at the Lehman Center for the Performing Arts in New York for her many fans there.

 Yolandita recorded a jazz version of the Latin American standard Cuando Vuelva A Tu Lado for Humberto Ramírez's new album Bohemia Jazz, released on January 27, 2016.
 The album contains other songs performed by Nydia Caro, Chucho Avellanet, Dagmar, Michelle Brava, Andy Montañez and Carola Ausbury.
 The singer was one of many artists that performed at the Fiestas de la Calle San Sebastián in San Juan, Puerto Rico in 2016, 2017 & 2018.

 On May 13, 14 & 27, 2017, Yolandita teamed for the first time with Lissette Alvarez for a three sold-out performances at Centro de Bellas Artes of Caguas for the concert "Emociones".
 She sang her most beloved hits along with duets with Lissette Alvarez.
 The singers performed together the hits "Hoy Vine Con Ella", "Cantaré", "El Amor" and "Gracias a la Vida", as well as sharing a medley of both their greatest hits.

 Yolandita returned to Centro de Bellas Artes for five sold-out performances of the new show "Por Tí" on December 6, 7 & 8, 2019 and February 14 & 15, 2020.
 Monge performed all her greatest hits including a new version of the 1989 club hit Por Ti and several other songs in an a cappella sing-along with the audience.

-The singer remains active throughout the year performing in concerts and festivals in Puerto Rico and other Latin American countries.
+The singer remains active throughout the year performing live in concerts and festivals in Puerto Rico and other Latin American countries.